-The accounts receivable turnover ratio is a simple metric that is used to measure how effective a business is at collecting debt and extending credit.
+The accounts receivable turnover ratio is a simple metric used to measure a business’s effectiveness at collecting debt and extending credit.
 It is calculated by dividing net credit sales by average accounts receivable.
-The higher the ratio, the better the business is at managing customer credit.
+The higher the ratio, the better the business manages customer credit.

 Key Takeaways